Parenting From The Heart

 Researchers know that when children feel like they’re in control, they are less likely to experience depression and anxiety in their lifetime.

-Free-play should be child-directed and open-ended.
+Free play should be child-directed and open-ended.
 So that means if they want to play with you, follow their lead.
+If they are playing with their friends, try not to intervene and just let them figure it out.

 Read: How to Build on the Magic of Play-Based Learning